-WHEREAS, the Downtown Investment Authority ("DIA") is the Community Redevelopment Agency for the Southside Community Redevelopment Area pursuant to Ordinance 2012-0364; and

-WHEREAS, as the Community Redevelopment Agency, the DIA is responsible for developing, recommending and implementing the budget for the Southside Community Redevelopment Area; and

-WHEREAS, pursuant to Section 106.204(c), Jacksonville Ordinance Code, the budget for Community Redevelopment Agencies are not due until June 20th; however, in order to allow time for revenue projections to be developed, the City has requested tentative budget submissions by May; and

-WHEREAS, the Finance and Budget Committee of DIA held a public meeting April 12, 2024, at which the committee recommended that the DIA Board tentatively approve the Southside Tax Increment District Budget, attached hereto as Exhibit A; and

-WHEREAS, a revised budget will be presented to the Board in June for final consideration if revenue or expense numbers change by more than \$ 100,000.00 from the budget adopted hereby; and

-WHEREAS, in order to promote economic development, private capital investment and otherwise fulfill the DIA's purposes, the attached budget for Fiscal Year 2024-2025 is to be submitted by the DIA's Chief Executive Officer for initial budget input and unless modified in June, for consideration by the Mayor's Budget Review Committee and the Jacksonville City Council,
+- WHEREAS, the Downtown Investment Authority ("DIA") is the Community Redevelopment Agency for the Southside Community Redevelopment Area pursuant to Ordinance 2012-0364; and - WHEREAS, as the Community Redevelopment Agency, the DIA is responsible for developing, recommending and implementing the budget for the Southside Community Redevelopment Area; and - WHEREAS, pursuant to Section 106.204(c), Jacksonville Ordinance Code, the budget for Community Redevelopment Agencies are not due until June 20th; however, in order to allow time for revenue projections to be developed, the City has requested tentative budget submissions by May; and - WHEREAS, the Finance and Budget Committee of DIA held a public meeting April 12, 2024, at which the committee recommended that the DIA Board tentatively approve the Southside Tax Increment District Budget, attached hereto as Exhibit A; and - WHEREAS, a revised budget will be presented to the Board in June for final consideration if revenue or expense numbers change by more than \$\frac{100,000.00}{100,000.00}\$ from the budget adopted hereby; and - WHEREAS, in order to promote economic development, private capital investment and otherwise fulfill the DIA's purposes, the attached budget for Fiscal Year 2024-2025 is to be submitted by the DIA's Chief Executive Officer for initial budget input and unless modified in June, for consideration by the Mayor's Budget Review Committee and the Jacksonville City Council,

-Section 1.
-The Southside Tax Increment District budget for Fiscal Year 2024-2025 attached ereto as Exhibit 'A' is hereby adopted by the DIA.

-Section 2.
-The CEO is authorized to submit this budget and make necessary changes thereto as required to reflect changes in actual FY25 revenue projections and FY 25 investment pool earnings with an adjusting entry in the Unallocated Plan Authorized Expenditures category to the extent that the aggregate increase or decrease in revenue is no more than $\frac{100,000.00}{100}$ .
+- Section 1.
+The Southside Tax Increment District budget for Fiscal Year 2024-2025 attached ereto as Exhibit 'A' is hereby adopted by the DIA. - Section 2.
+The CEO is authorized to submit this budget and make necessary changes thereto as required to reflect changes in actual FY25 revenue projections and FY 25 investment pool earnings with an adjusting entry in the Unallocated Plan Authorized Expenditures category to the extent that the aggregate increase or decrease in revenue is no more than \$100,000.00. - Section 3.

-Section 3.
 The CEO is authorized to submit this budget and make necessary changes thereto as required by the Budget Office to reflect supervisory cost allocations as determined by the City, with an adjusting change in the Unallocated Plan Authorized Expenditures as required without further Board approval.

 Section 4.
-This Resolution shall become effective on the date it is signed by the Chair of the DIA Board.
+DIA Board.
+This Resolution shall become effective on the control of the contr late it is signed by the Chair of the

+WITNESS: DOWNTOWN INVESTMENT T AUTHORITY

+Jim Citrano, Chair Date

+VOTE: In Favor: Opposed: Abstained: